tareqaminul/f5academy-gwapi-nginx-gateway-fabric/README.md

 [NGINX Gateway Fabric Supports the Gateway API Inference Extension](https://blog.nginx.org/blog/ngf-supports-gateway-api-inference-extension)

 ## FAQ
+---

-### My Ingress-nginx Controller In PROD Is Going EOL in March 2026, what are my migration options with F5 NGINX?
+### <mark>My Ingress-nginx Controller in PROD is going EOL in March 2026, what are my migration options with F5 NGINX?</mark>
 F5 NGINX gives you **two paths** forward, and the right choice depends on your timeline and how ready you are to embrace the new Gateway API standard.
 ![migration-options-with-f5-nginx](./images/migration-options-f5-nginx.png)